ChrisKoivu/PhipMVC/README.md

 ### How do I get set up? ###
     1. Setup
         * Copy the folders, index.php, .htaccess, and web.config
         files to your server's root directory.
+        * Rename .htaccess.txt to .htaccess
     2. Configuration
         * enable url rewriting for your server software.
 For Apache,
         visit: http://httpd.apache.org/docs/2.0/misc/rewriteguide.html